Updated: Dec 13, 2021

 This creates a catalogue is issues, most notably a drastic reduction of sensory feedback information, which means the reptilian brain is unaware of just how much the spine is compressing.

-Now, your yoga practice is damaging your spine and it’s not helping you gain strength or develop agility.
+Now, your yoga practice is damaging your spine and it’s not helping you gain the stability strength needed for agility.

 The key to balance, mobility and agility, is for the reptilian brain to have a high level of communication with your inner stabilisation muscles and mechanoreceptors so that it can ensure the body is open and fluid at all times.